Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Geometry/DensifyAndGeneralize/readme.md

 ## How to use the sample

-Use the slider to control the magnitude and the buttons to choose the operation.
+Use the sliders to control the parameters of the densify and generalize methods.

 ## How it works